kristoff-it/zine-ssg.io/content/community/index.md

 imagine.

-The downside of this type of tool is that it will allow you to express things in ways that are absolutely hostile to any form caching, hindering the SSG's ability to perform caching and ultimately feeling responsive.
+The downside of this type of tool is that it will allow you to express things in ways that are absolutely hostile to caching, hindering the SSG's ability to perform caching and ultimately feeling responsive.

 The first iteration of my personal blog was written with Gatsby, which I chose